BindBC/bindbc-freeimage/README.md

 # bindbc-freeimage
 This project provides both static and dynamic bindings to the [FreeImage library](http://freeimage.sourceforge.net/download.html).
-They are `@nogc` and `nothrow` compatible can be compiled for compatibility with `-betterC`.
+They are `@nogc` and `nothrow` compatible and can be compiled for compatibility with `-betterC`.
 This package is intended as a replacement of [DerelictFI](https://github.com/DerelictOrg/DerelictFI), which is not compatible with `@nogc`,  `nothrow`, or `-betterC`.

 ## Usage
 By default, `bindbc-freeimage` is configured to compile as a dynamic binding that is not `-betterC` compatible.
 The dynamic binding has no link-time dependency on the FreeImage library, so the FreeImage shared library must be manually loaded at runtime.
 When configured as a static binding, there is a link-time dependency on the FreeImage library---either the static library or the appropriate file for linking with shared libraries on your platform (see below).